About Inver Hills

 Inver Hills online

 Inver Hills is fully accredited for delivery of programs online.
-More than 180 web-based or hybrid classes are offered each fall and spring semester.
 Complete programs available online: A.A. degree; A.S. degree in Contemporary Business; A.A.S. degree in Contemporary Business Practice; A.S. degree in Human Service Worker; Child Care Teacher Certificate; Criminal Justice Postgraduate Certificate; Customer Service Certificate; Human Resource Management Certificate; Human Services Assistant Certificate; Project Management Certificate; and Sales and Marketing Certificate.

 Center for Professional and Workforce Development